Russian Fashion: 19th Century Fashion to Modern Clothing Style

 One of the most popular fashion designers nowadays is Denis Simachev.
 In the 2000s, he gained popularity due to his unique models.
 Denis’s collections are shown annually at Milan Fashion Week.
 The designer focuses on Soviet symbolism and Russian national motifs.
 Simachev is the person who made the world remember what is “Russian Khokhloma”!

-Gosha Rubchinsky – Russian streetwear designer, entered in 2016 as one of the 500 most influential people in the fashion world according to Business of Fashion.
+Gosha Rubchinsky – a Russian streetwear designer, entered in 2016 as one of the 500 most influential people in the fashion world according to the Business of Fashion.
 He is also a photographer and a founder of the brand with the same name.
 Gosha Rubchinsky’s shows are remembered by unusual fashion models and clothing models – many critics believe that his collections are “a breath of fresh air in the industry”.

 The names of Vyacheslav Zaitsev and Valentin Yudashkin are firmly connected with the Russian fashion since they have begun their activities in the USSR.
 By the way, in 2008, Valentin Yudashkin became the designer of the front military uniform of the regular army of Russia!
 Brand Yudashkin Jeans in casual style, produced by the Russian Fashion House Valentin Yudashkin, has fans all over the world.

 The most famous Russian fashion designer is Vyacheslav Zaitsev, who amazes the public with his irrepressible imagination and bright colors.
 Despite the fact that now the designer is 81 years old, Vyacheslav still surprises fans with bold dresses with Russian motifs!